EricCheung3/op-admin-ui/README.md

 ```

 ### Run with Browser ###
-You can run OpenPrice AdminUI app inside browser with local api servers running in docker :
+You can run Openprice AdminUI app inside browser with local api servers running in docker :
 ```
 gulp serve --env localdocker
 ```